chzmnky/lein-cache-resource/README.md

 The source repository is first cloned using the git-resource and then dependencies are cached with `lein deps`.

+If you have multiple build profiles, you can use a (Composite Profile)[https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md#composite-profiles] to include all their deps.
+The composite profile should be called `:all-deps`.
 ### `out`: Not used